 In this work we avoid this issue by restricting all conformal/Morawetz estimates to a fixed compact region

-and we control the near-horizon region $\{2M<r\le r_0\}$ by the redshift multiplier $\hat H$ (Section~\ref{sec:redshift} and Proposition~\ref{prep9}), while the far region $\{r\ge R_0\}$ is treated by the $r^{p}$--weighted hierarchy.
-This is standard and eliminates the need to track the pointwise sign of each term in the explicit expression \eqref{JK}.
+and we control the near-horizon region $\{2M<r\le r_0\}$ by the redshift multiplier $\hat H$ (Section~\ref{sec:redshift} and Proposition~\ref{prep9}), while the far region $\{r\ge R_0\}$ is treated by the $r^{p}$-weighted hierarchy.
+This localization eliminates the need to track the pointwise sign of each term in the explicit expression \eqref{JK}.

 To control the estimate of $\mathcal{J}^{\hat{K}}$ and $E^{\hat{K}}$ we also use an auxiliary radial multiplier

 of the form \eqref{eq:radial-multiplier}, where $f_{G}$ is chosen so that the associated bulk term is nonnegative on the compact region $\{r_{0}\le r\le R_{0}\}$; see Definition~\ref{def:JG}.